NuclearTalent/ptemcee_2025/README.rst

+**About this repository**

+The modernize branch contains active updates for modern Python versions.

+This is a maintained continuation of [`willvousden/ptemcee`](https://github.com/willvousden/ptemcee) (now archived).
+It preserves full git history and the original LICENSE.
+The goal is to keep the project working on modern Python versions and dependencies, and to accept community fixes.

+**Changes vs upstream (summary):**

+**Begin old README.rst**

 **This repository is unmaintained; do not expect updates.
 If you're interested in taking ownership, feel free to contact me.**

 ptemcee